 3) The fact that reasonable cause to demand a referral fee exists does not necessarily mean that a legal right to the referral fee exists.

-C) counseling the client of another licensee on how to terminate or amend an existing agency contract in order to obtain a referral fee.
+C) Counseling the client of another licensee on how to terminate or amend an existing agency agreement in order to obtain a referral fee.

-5) Any activities involving the communication of corporate relocation policies or benefits to a transferring employee, as long as that communication does not involve advice or encouragement on how to terminate or amend an existing agency contract, shall not be considered interference under subsection (b)(4).
+5) Communicating corporate relocation policies or benefits to a transferring employee, as long as that communication does not involve advice or encouragement on how to terminate or amend an existing agency agreement, shall not be considered interference under subsection (b)(4).